MattLondon101/Bioinformatics-NLP-Class-Clustering-Genomes/README.md

-# Class Clustering COVID-19 Subtypes With Feature Extraction
+# Class Clustering COVID-19 Genome Subtypes With Feature Extraction
 Alignment hit table, comparing genes of 2019-nCoV subtypes, grouped into classes with K-Means, Silloutte Analysis and Principal Component Analysis (PCA).

 This code has been successfully implemented with Spyder(Python 3.7) in Windows 10 OS.